dawnthepitz/SpeechEnhancePitchDistort/README.txt

 Configurations to make:
 Please copy/move all of the .m files in the MATLAB Folder Compile the C# App and have fun.

+Notes:
+C# Only contains Views and Controllers.
+No Digital Signal Process Happens on C#.
+Ever MATLAB Contains all Computations.
+All Plottings are also done in MATLAB